-Our company’s sales were weak in the beginning, but we really hit our stride after we launched our second product.
+Our company’s sales were weak in the beginning, but we really hit our stride after we launched our fourth product.

-This idiomatic expression means “not accurate.”
-It is often used to describe predictions or estimates.
+These idioms mean “not accurate.”
+They are often used to describe predictions or estimates.
 In archery, arrows that fall far away from the target are said to be wide of the mark (target).